 The magazine only lasted for seven issues.
 A suspicious fire broke out at the printers when issue eight was slated to be printed and all materials for that issue were destroyed, including irreplaceable stills and lobby cards.
 The loss was too much and the decision was made to discontinue the publication.
 Nowadays, these issues command high prices on the collectors’ market, rightfully so.
 I was so excited when I found out that Gwandanaland Comics released all seven issues in one collection!

 As with other Gwandanaland releases, this book is made up of beautiful scans from the original issues.
 The pages look crisp and are in great shape and the only thing that would be better than this would be having the actual, original issues in fine or better condition.
 This book is available in two versions, one featuring the colorized pages and one that is in black and white, at a reduced price.
 Though either version of this book is worth having, personally I prefer seeing these issues as close as possible to how they were meant to be seen.

 The quality of the book is excellent.
 It is 470 pages and even with that thickness, I don’t feel that I have to worry about the book ever falling apart from constant opening and closing.
 The size of the book is slightly larger than the original magazine was which to me is fine as you get to enjoy every part of the page.
 I am really hooked on the Gwandanaland releases and truly hope that other monster magazines from the 50s, 60s and even 70s will eventually get the same treatment.

 To order your own copy you can go to Amazon, where all of the Gwandanaland releases are sold.
-To order the color edition go HERE and for the black and white edition, go HERE.
 To visit the Gwandanaland Facebook page just go HERE!